 - Moore’s Law: Computer processing power is doubling every two years.

-- The data-hungry AI algorithms are finally being fed via modern data generated rates.
+- The data-hungry AI algorithms are finally being fed via modern data generation rates.

 - Amount of funding for AI research has seen growth.

-- There’s decades of establish AI research now, giving us improved algorithms.
+- There are decades of establishing AI research now, giving us improved algorithms.